 Conversion-focused landing pages are an essential part of growth marketing.
 A well-designed landing page can increase conversion rates by providing relevant information and making it easy to take action.
 By focusing on converting landing pages in your marketing campaigns, you can increase leads and sales for your business.

 But building landing pages for every campaign takes more effort than most fast-growing businesses can spare.
-That’s why it’s most effective to leverage a landing page creation platform like Instapage, so you can quickly build and optimize your campaign landing pages.
+That’s why it’s most effective to leverage a landing page software like Instapage, so you can quickly build and optimize your campaign landing pages.

 Even with a firm understanding of growth marketing, it can still be challenging to build, test, and optimize your campaigns.
 Instapage enables you to quickly and easily build personalized, reusable landing pages that incorporate sophisticated A/B testing to optimize your pages for their audiences.